AFC Wimbledon–Milton Keynes Dons F.C. rivalry

 The rivalry between AFC Wimbledon and Milton Keynes Dons arose from the formation of both clubs following the controversial relocation of Wimbledon F.C. to Milton Keynes.

 For many years the two clubs played at different levels of English football, with the first competitive fixture between them taking place on 2 December 2012 - a second round FA Cup meeting in which the two clubs were drawn against one another, resulting in Milton Keynes Dons defeating AFC Wimbledon 2–1.

 Following AFC Wimbledon's promotion to the Football League, fixtures between the two clubs have taken place regularly.
 The rivalry was named as one of "5 of the fiercest rivalries in the Football League" and one of the "8 biggest derbies in the EFL" by commentators.
 A 2019 study ranked the rivalry 22nd out of the top 30 derbies in all of English football.
 The fixture has been labelled "one of football's biggest grudge games".

 History

 Origins

 Wimbledon Football Club relocated to Milton Keynes in September 2003, 16 months after receiving permission to do so from the Football Association on the basis of a two-to-one decision in favour by an FA-appointed independent three man commission.
-The move took the team from south London, where they had been based since their foundation in 1889, to Milton Keynes, a new city in Buckinghamshire, about 56 mi to the northwest of the club's traditional home district Wimbledon.
+The move took the team from south London, where they had been based since their foundation in 1889, to Milton Keynes, a new city in Buckinghamshire, about 56 mi to the northwest of the club's traditional home town Wimbledon.
 Hugely controversial, the move's authorisation prompted disaffected Wimbledon supporters to form AFC Wimbledon, a new club, in June 2002.
 The relocated team played home matches in Milton Keynes under the Wimbledon name from September 2003 until June 2004, when following the end of the 2003–04 season they renamed themselves Milton Keynes Dons F.C.
 (MK Dons).